TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 <br>

-Good job! we've just saved both ourselves and the maintainer a big amount of energy.
+Good job!
+We've just saved both ourselves and the maintainer a significant amount of energy.
 Now the maintainer know **what happens** to use and how it looks like.

 ---

-Have you seen any detective movie lately?
-There is a murder, the detective arrives to the scene and the first witness shows the body and location.
+Have you seen any detective movies lately?
+There is a murder, the detective arrives at the scene, and the first witness shows the body and location.
 That's what we just did in our issue report.
 "Here is somebody dead, I saw him at 22:00".
 What happens next?
-The detective smiles, says thank you and goes home... that would be weird, right?
+The detective smiles, says thank you, and goes home... that would be weird, right?
 They always ask the same question:

 - "How did you get there?"
 - "Where were you before?"
 - "Do you know the person?"
 - "If so, what was the relationship to him/her?"

 The detective is looking for prerequisites.
-They need this information about you to get specific idea how you fit the whole picture.
-Maybe you're innocent, maybe you're a murderer.
-They don't know, but they have to decided - so they ask.
+They need this information about you to get a specific idea of how you fit the whole picture.
+Maybe you're innocent; maybe you're a murderer.
+They don't know, but they have to decide - so they ask.

 ---

-Could you figure out, what is the report missing?
+Could you figure out what the report is missing?
 Yes, *the prerequisites*.

 We know what is wrong with your issue now.
 But the maintainer doesn't know, **what did you do before that you got yourself into this state**.

 - What CLI command did you run?
-- What controller did you click on?
+- What controller did you open in your browser?

 <br>